bertrandmc/til/aws/developer-associate-notes.md

 AWS DNS service.
 Allows you to map domains names to EC2, ELBs, CLoudFront, S3 buckets.

+**Routing Policies**
+When you create a record, you choose a routing policy, which determines how Amazon Route 53 responds to queries:

+`Simple routing policy` – Use for a single resource that performs a given function for your domain, for example, a web server that serves content for the example.com website.

+`Failover routing policy` – Use when you want to configure active-passive failover.

+`Geolocation routing policy` – Use when you want to route traffic based on the location of your users.

+`Geoproximity routing policy` – Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another.

+`Latency routing policy` – Use when you have resources in multiple AWS Regions and you want to route traffic to the region that provides the best latency.

+`Multivalue answer routing policy` – Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.

+`Weighted routing policy` – Use to route traffic to multiple resources in proportions that you specify.

 # Databases

 ## RDS (Relational Database Service) (Used for OLTP).

+RDS provides:

+- Automatic provisioning, OS patching.
+- Continuous backup and restore to specific timestamp (Point In Time Restore).
+- Monitoring Dashboard.
+- Read replicas.
+- Multi AZ setup.
+- maintenance window for upgrades.
+- Scaling capabilities (Vertical and Horizontal).
+- Storage backed by EBS (gp2 or io).

 Supported engines:
 PostgreSQL, MySQL, Oracle, MS SQL Server,